kensanata/oddmuse6/README.md

   `Changes` to the main menu and it'll work.
 This also means that you cannot edit the `Changes` page: it's content is inaccessible.

-These variables point to directories of the same name in the parent directory.
-More on these below.
+These variables point to directories used to server resources.
+More on that below.

 - `images`
 - `css`